airbnb/swift/swift.md

 let myFleet = Spacefleet()
 ```

-* <a id='underscore-backing-properties'></a>**Underscore-prefix `private` property names only if they are backing an identically named `internal` or `public` property that does not have an underscore prefix.** For example, this  it possible to mimic the behavior of the `copying` attribute of Objective-C properties.
+* <a id='underscore-backing-properties'></a>**Underscore-prefix `private` property names only if they are backing an identically named `internal` or `public` property that does not have an underscore prefix.** An example of this in practice would be to mimic the behavior of the `copying` attribute of Objective-C properties.
 In all other cases we can rely on our file organization and access control designations to differentiate between private and public properties and methods. (<a href='#underscore-backing-properties'>link</a>)

 ```swift
 class Foo {